 • Moldy air conditioner or ductwork

 Check your filter first.
 If you haven’t replaced it within the last three months and can’t see light through it, you should replace it.
-If that doesn’t solve the issue, reach Morgner Inc. Air Conditioning & Heating at 314-262-4541.
+If that doesn’t fix the smell, call Morgner Inc. Air Conditioning & Heating at 314-262-4541.

 5. Air Conditioner Smells Like Burning Plastic